-Drawing a person is an important aspect and indicator of child development.
+Drawing a person is an important milestone and indicator of child development.

-As with other benchmarks, all kids do not necessarily master skills at the same exact ages.
+As with other developmental benchmarks, children do not necessarily master skills at the exact same ages.

-Based on research, however, we do see similarities in how children draw people at various stages and periods in their formative years.
+However, research shows similarities in how children draw people at different stages of their formative years.

 The Developmental Stages of Drawing a Person

-There are various names and terms that are used when referring to the progressive stages of children’s drawing.
+Various names and terms are used to describe the progressive stages of children’s drawing.

-These can be organized by typical age, drawing characteristics, or artistic development stages.
-Keep in mind, of course, that these are only generalities and often overlap.
+These stages can be categorised by typical age, drawing characteristics, or artistic development.
+However, they are general guidelines and often overlap.

 You might notice that your child’s drawings of people include features from several of the categories below, and that is perfectly normal.
 Each child’s development is unique.